What are points in hockey? (and how to calculate)

 Embed from Getty Images

-Let’s look at this a little more closely and the best way to do that is to use some examples.
+Let’s look at this a little more closely at points in hockey and the best way to do that is with some examples.

-Do goals and assists both count as one point?
+Goals vs assists?
+Do both count as one point?

 Before we get to the examples there is one question we need to ask: do goals and assists count as one point?